 Capacities: 1P, 2P, 4P

-What we like: Inexpensive, durable, and lightweight.
+What we like: Inexpensive, durable, and reasonably lightweight.

 What we don’t: No rainfly vents and all-mesh body suffers in high winds.

 That said, the Late Start slots in toward the bottom of our rankings for a few reasons.
 First off, unlike designs like the Trail Hut and Aurora above, the Kelty is not sold with a footprint.
 In most cases, we’d have no qualms pitching this tent directly on the ground (the 68D floor is thick enough to withstand contact with sharp rocks and branches), but it’s still a noteworthy omission.
 Further, the Late Start features a tapered floor, limiting interior space and forcing you to sleep shoulder-to-shoulder with your partner.
 And finally, the all-mesh canopy is not ideal in high winds.
-But for a low-cost backpacking tent that’s lighter than most, the Late Start earns a spot on our list.
+But for a low-cost backpacking tent that's fairly light and durable, the Late Start earns a spot on our list.
 And if you’re in search of even more savings, it’s also worth checking out Kelty’s 2-person Ashcroft ($125) and Tanglewood ($90) tents.

 See the Kelty Late Start 2

-12. Alps Mountaineering Lynx 1 ($130)
+14. Alps Mountaineering Lynx 1 ($120)

-Floor dimensions: 90 x 32 in.
+Floor dimensions: 87 x 29 in.

 What we like: Bargain-basement price and good feature set for solo backpackers.